csimth335/MTH335/Chapter8/runge-kutte.md

 k_i = f(t_n + c_i h, x_n + h \sum_{j=1}^s a_{ij} k_j)
 ~$$

-Where, the coefficients $a,b,c$ are from a table:
+Where, the coefficients $a,b,c$ are from a table (a Butcher Tableu)

 $$~
 \begin{array}{c|cccc}